Barneys New York: Stores

 In 2014, the company announced plans for a flagship department store at Bal Harbour Shops in Bal Harbour, Florida as part of a planned expansion of that shopping center.
 The 53,000 sqft store was to open in 2023 with the new portions of the center.
 The company opened a freestanding men's store in San Francisco in February 2016, and in summer 2018 announced it would add a restaurant.
 On March 12, 2019, Barneys announced a new location at the American Dream shopping and entertainment complex in New Jersey, the only location in the state of New Jersey.

 In January 2021, Saks Fifth Avenue unveiled a 54,000 sqft space on the fifth floor of its flagship in New York, and unveiled the first standalone Barneys at Saks Fifth Avenue store at a 14,000 sqft location in Greenwich, Connecticut.
+Both locations were closed in early 2026.

 A pop-up store operated from September to October 2024 in New York City in collaboration with Hourglass.

-As of 2024 six full line and four outlet Barneys stores operate in Japan, two store-within-a-store concepts operate in the United States within Saks Fifth Avenue stores and a beauty and fragrance store also operates in South Korea.
-Multiple beauty and fragrance counters also operate within South Korean and Japanese department stores (including Barneys New York Japan).